mcharzat/SHOM_IN/README.md

 ## IV.
 Using app

 Open a new terminal in the folder project and use the different command lines.
-To lunch the  project, run the first two commands.
+To launch the  project, run the first two commands.

 ### Project setup
 ```